FutureMarkRwanda/BA_Notes/Networking/Layer3_Switching_InterVLAN_Routing_Notes.md

 - Scalable for large networks with many VLANs.
 - Simplifies topology by eliminating external routers.

-Scenario: A corporate network uses a multilayer switch to route traffic between Admin (VLAN 10) and Finance (VLAN 20) departments, ensuring efficient communication without a dedicated router.
+A corporate network uses a multilayer switch to route traffic between Admin (VLAN 10) and Finance (VLAN 20) departments, ensuring efficient communication without a dedicated router.

 ---